 Is caramel vegan?

 Most store-bought caramel is not vegan.
-That’s because it’s typically made with butter and cream sourced from animal dairy.
+That’s because it’s made with butter and cream sourced from animal dairy.
 However, it is possible to make caramel sauce without cream from a cow.
-In addition.
-There are more vegan caramels available for purchase every day and you can make homemade vegan caramel.
+There are more vegan caramel products for purchase every day, and you can make homemade vegan caramel.

 More Vegan Desserts

 Here are some other recipes just begging for a drizzle of vegan caramel sauce: